garyfleming/product-engineering/estimates.md

 ---

+# 42.5

 * I wrote the talk title 5 months before I wrote the talk (because I thought this stopwatch idea was a good hook).

 ^ The title isn't based on knowledge of the talk itself.
+I had to submit the talk title, description, and learning outcomes last year.
+November/December.
+I know the subject, but I didn't know the final

+---

+# Estimates

+* Title is an estimate
+* The estimate is in real units of time
+* The estimate was given when I had least knowledge of the content

 ^ Title is an estimate I gave *in a real unit of time* months before I knew exactly what the content was going to be.
 A delivery estimate with only the faintest amount of information.
 Does this sound like a good idea?
+Estimating in time.
 So how did I pick it?

 ---

 # 45 minutes

-# 42 and a half minutes
+* Too round
+* Too vague

-I've done this before; I know I can generally fill 45 minutes of airtime with reasonable material on most subjects I care about.
-I know that 42.5 is a more interesting title because of it's absurd precision.
-^ 45 minutes sounds too round.
+^ I've done this before; I know I can generally fill 45 minutes of airtime with reasonable material on most subjects I care about, and Ive been doing workshops on estimation recently.
+But 45 minutes sounds too round.
 Sounds like 45ish.
-42.5 sounds like I'm being pretty precise
+Sounds like "I'll fill the slot, maybe"

 ---

 # 42 Minutes, Thirty Three Seconds

+* Too precise

-^ I could've called teh talk "42 minutes, and thirty three seconds" and you'd have believed me less.
+^ I could've called the talk "42 minutes, and thirty three seconds" and you'd have believed me less.
+It feels a little more contrived.
+No-one thinks it'll be finished at exactly that point, but the extra precision makes it feel like it should be.
+Let me illustrate that.

 ---

 # 42 Minutes, Thirty Three Seconds, 481 Milliseconds

+* Far too precise

-^ Add in milliseconds nad it gets weird.
+^ Add in milliseconds and it gets weird.
 No-one would (or should) believe that the talk will take that long.
 It's overly precise for the context.
 There are too many things that can vary.
 To be anywhere that precise.

+---

+# 42 and a half minutes

+* Believablely precise
+* Not too vague, not too precise

+^ So I changed it to 42.5.
+I know that 42.5 is a more interesting title because of it's increase in precision.
+42.5 sounds like I'm being pretty precise without being silly.
+It's

 ---